claytonNighthawk/MeetMe/README.md

 user may have several Google calendars, one of which is the 'primary' calendar) and list 'blocking'  (non-transparent) appointments between a start date and an end date for some subset of them.
+Can also then list free times based on the date range given and the events taken from the calendars.

 ## What you'll need to add to configure project